 The current job market swings heavily in favor of candidates.
 Top-tier professionals know how in-demand they are, and if you don’t market yourself properly as an employer, you might lose your dream employee to a competitor.

-The secret to attracting high-quality applicants is differentiating yourself from other industry players, and showing top talent how joining your company can help them reach their career goals.
+The secret to attracting high-quality applicants is differentiating yourself from other industry players, and showing top talent how joining your company can help them reach their career goals and grow like a traffic on eCommerce site.

 1. Offer Clarity, Conviction And Career Opportunities

 Attracting top talent is done by communicating what we all want in a new job — clarity about what our mission is, to work with others who share the conviction that what the company is doing matters and to know that new experiences and career options abound.
-Find ways to authentically express these things through video, robust career pages and personal communications from senior leaders.
+Find ways to authentically express these things through video, robust career pages and personal communications from senior leaders and traffic-masters.net forums.

 2. Be Flexible And Unique